 - Internal memorandum.
-College leadership or the Affirmative Action Officer will send an internal memo to College employees each year.
+College leadership or Affirmative Action Officer will send an internal memo to College employees each year.
 This message identifies the location of the Affirmative Action Plan and the employee's responsibility to read and understand it.
 It also indicates the employee's responsibility to support and implement equal opportunity and affirmative action. - Intranet.
-The College's Affirmative Action Plan is available to all employees on the College's internal website at Affirmative Action Fond du Lac Tribal & Community CollegeFond du Lac Tribal and Community College (fdltcc.edu) and in print to anyone who requests it.
+The College's Affirmative Action Plan is available to all employees on the College's internal website at https://fdltcc.edu/resources/faculty-staff/affirmative-action/ and in print to anyone who requests it.
 As requested, the College will make the plan available in alternative formats. - Printed copy.
-A physical copy of the College's Affirmative Action Plan is available to employees at the following address:

-Room W110, 2101 14th Street, Cloquet, MN 55720
+A physical copy of the College's Affirmative Action Plan is available to employees at the following address: Room W111, 2101 14th Street, Cloquet, MN 55720 - Signage.

-• Signage.
 Nondiscrimination and equal opportunity statements and posters are prominently displayed in areas frequently used by employees.